allen1973/MyDiary/README.md

 ## Schedule

-This list is what function I wil finish , the number is  sequence for coding.
+This list is what function I will finish , the number is  sequence for coding.

-1. Add diary in mood
+1. Add  mood in diary
-2. add diary in weather
+2. Add  weather in diary
-3. add location in diary
+3. Add location in diary
 4. Optimized diry viewpager
 5. Create memo
 6. Allow edit topic , diary